-Grants and contributions received from the government and other organisations are not credited to the Comprehensive Income and Expenditure Statement until any conditions attached to the grant or contribution have been (or it is reasonably certain that they will be) satisfied.
+Grants and contributions received from the government and other organisations are credited to the Comprehensive Income and Expenditure Statement unless any conditions attached to the grant or contribution have not been satisfied.
 For example conditions may be stipulated that specify that the grants or contributions are required to be consumed by the recipient as specified, or they must be returned to the transferor.